Edit on GitHub

 6. Click plugins > visualization > Image view; Multiple windows will be present.

-7. Select /camera/image_extrinsic_calib/compressed and /camera/image_projected_compensated topics on each monitors.
+7. Select /camera/image_extrinsic_calib/compressed and /camera/image_projected_compensated topics to display in the two monitors.

-• One of two screens will show an image with a red rectangle box.
+• One of two screens will show an image with a red rectangular box.
 The other one shows the ground projected view (Bird’s eye view).

 /camera/image_extrinsic_calib/compressed topic /camera/image_projected_compensated topic